 The contact page contains a customizable map and contact form.

 While familiarizing yourself with the starter kit you might have spotted some places where you would want some additional functionality.
 The following lessons will give you step-by-step instructions on how to add specific features.

 Contribute to the Starter kit

-There is a number of ways you can contribute to Starter kit.
+There are a number of ways you can contribute to the Starter kit.

-- Lessons: Have a good idea for a lesson?
-You can submit your own lesson idea (on the documentation issue tracker) or even entire lessons to the documentation repository.
+- Lessons: Do you have a good idea for a lesson?
+You can submit your idea so someone can write a lesson or, you can contribute by writing your own and submitting it to the documentation repository.
 It's easy to do, simply follow this guide.